1. How do I get to Playa Viva?

 The closest “town” is Juluchuca, which has about 450 residents at about 5 min (3 km), the next closest town is Petatlan which has about 30,000 residents at about 10 min (11 km), then Zihuatanejo with 70,000 residents about 40 min away.
 The Zihuatanejo/Ixtapa international airport is 30 min drive from Playa Viva.

-Facilities and amenities include: complimentary airport transportation, daily maid service, yoga classes (at least 3 times per week), pool, exquisite seaside kitchen/restaurant with beer included plus a bar serving most cocktails and a limited selection of wines.
-All meals are prepared and served family style and the hours of service of breakfast, lunch and dinner will be posted on site.
-Additional snacks plus water, "aguas frescas" (fresh fruit juices), tea and coffee will be available throughout the day.
+Facilities and amenities include: complimentary airport transportation, daily maid service, daily yoga classes (except Sun or one day selected by yoga instructor per week), pool, exquisite seaside kitchen/restaurant family style meals, daily snacks plus water, "aguas frescas" (fresh fruit juices), tea and coffee.
 All you need to bring is your bathing suit, light casual wear, flip flops and your loved ones.
-Not included will be massages and offered spa services, premium wine and alcohol and boutique items for sale.
-Taxes are not included in rate either, 16% IVA/VAT and 3% local occupancy tax.
+Not included will be massages and offered spa services, beer, wine and alcoholic beverages, blended drinks (virgin margaritas, virgin pina coladas), all smoothies and boutique items for sale plus all other items not specifically outlined as included in rates published on the website.
+Taxes are not included in rate either, as of 2014 the taxes include a 16% Federal IVA/VAT and 3% local occupancy tax.

 2. What is the food like at Playa Viva?